gogins/csound-webserver-opcodes/README.md

 Window events and JavaScript callbacks within the browser are dispatched every kperiod.

-Right-clicking on the browser opens the browser's inspector, or debugger.
+Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript code, inspect elements of the Document Object Model, and to set breakpoints or inspect variables in JavaScript code.

 # webkit_open_html